DinoChiesa/ApiLoadGen/README.md

 Some additional details:
 ----------------------

 The extracts, payload, and delayBefore are all optional parts of a request.
 The payload makes sense only for a PUT or POST.
 It's always JSON.
-The extracts is an array of functions, specified in plaintext.
-These functions get evaluated on the response body received for the request, and the result of each function is stored in a named "context variable".
-The descrition for the extract is just for documentation purposes.
+The extracts is an array of objects, each of which contains a description, the name of a variable, and a function, specified in JavaScript.
+These functions accept two arguments, the body and the headers, and get evaluated after the response has been received for the request.
+The return value of the function gets stored in a context variable with the name specified in "valueRef".
+The description for the extract is just for documentation purposes.

-An extract like this:
+For example, an extract like this:

     {
       "description" : "extract the login token",
-      "fn" : "function(obj) {return obj.login.token;}",
+      "fn" : "function(body, hdrs) {return body.login.token;}",
       "valueRef" : "login_token"
     },

-...when given a response payload like this:
+...when given a response payload (body) like this:

     { login: { token: "AAABBBCCC" } }

 ...will extract the value AAABBBCCC and insert it into a context variable called login_token.
-This variable will then be available for use in the headers or payloads of subsequent requests in the sequence or the requests of subsequent sequences..
+This variable will then be available for use in the headers or payloads of subsequent requests in the sequence or the requests of subsequent sequences.

-To insert the values of these context variables into the headers or payloads of subsequent outbound requests, specify the variable name in curly-braces, like this:
+To later insert the values of these context variables into the headers or payloads of subsequent outbound requests, specify the variable name in curly-braces, like this:

       "headers" : {
         "authorization" : "Bearer {login_token}"